Glossary of Terms

 Debenture – A charge registered by a funder giving them entitlement to the assets of a company.

-Debtors – Your customers with whom you have agreed credit terms.
+Debtors – The customers with whom you have agreed credit terms.

 Debtors Ledger – See Aged Debtor Ledger